playmint/ds/contracts/src/maps/tutorial-room-7/README.md

 ```
 This code checks where the unit is trying to move to.
 If they're trying to move to a tile that exists in the `unwalkableTiles` array, the movement will not be allowed.

+In our case, this is all the red tiles.
+Once you've implemented this, you can apply the map, and notice the unit will skip over the red tiles.

 ### onCombatStart
 ```solidity
     function onCombatStart(Game /*ds*/, bytes24 /*zoneID*/, bytes24 /*mobileUnitID*/, bytes24 /*sessionID*/) external pure override {
         revert("Combat is disabled in this zone");
     }
 ```
-Because we have access to this hook, we can do things like removing combat in a zone, or perhaps limitting combat based on game logic.
+Because we have access to this hook, we can do things like removing combat in a zone, or perhaps limiting combat based on game logic.
 In this example, we're simply disabling combat as a whole.

 With this implemented, when a unit tries to enter combat in this zone, nothing will happen: